Null: Awakening of the Abyss

 Then it went back to normal.

-But nothing was normal anymore after tonight.
+Nothing was normal after tonight.

 Last Chapters